 Although intended for general geoscience usage, a driving use-case for GSO is knowledge management for 3D geological modelling.
 This requires GSO to be easily deployable in internet-free environments, such as remote mining and field camps, and to be readily coupled with 3D modelling software.
 Compactness and efficiency are thus priorities, as is logical consistency to promote effective reasoning.
 For these reasons, GSO is largely a stand-alone product importing only ontology components that carry no logical implications.
 However, many modules consist of contents adapted from existing ontologies and exchange formats, with links to original sources added as annotations, e.g. some GeoSciML vocabularies are converted from SKOS to GSO and OWL.
 This adaptation, versus import, approach not only avoids unnecessary bloat, but also addresses difficult challenges of conceptual misalignment between imports.
 Another factor is the strong research emphasis: in addition to its goal of being an operational and useful knowledge structure, GSO is also a vehicle for developing and testing new ontological ideas with application to geology.

 GSO is represented in UML, using the Sparx Enterprise Architect tool, and in OWL, using a combination of raw text editing and tools such as the TopQuadrant TopBraid Composer and Protégé.
-The OWL representation is serialized using Turtle notation.
+The OWL representation is serialized using Turtle notation and is considered the normative representation.
 The Turtle files (.ttl) have been tested to open in TopBraid Composer Free Edition and Protégé.

 GitHub Repository

 The top two GSO layers are serialized as distinct files, using the Turtle ‘ttl’ serialization (Beckett and Berners-Lee, 2011): ‘GSO-Common.ttl’ for the non-geological foundational layer, and ‘GSO-Geology.ttl’ for the geological layer.
 The modules comprising the third GSO layer are also distinct ttl files, one for each particular geological aspect.
 The number of modules is currently growing as various aspects are added, initially by GSO creators and eventually by other users.
 The GSO package also includes a GSO-Master.ttl file that imports all original modules and comprises the full original GSO ontology.
+This master ontology has been used to create the example instances in the Github TestIntances directory.

 GSO lives in a GitHub repository structured as per Figure 1.
 The Common, Geology, and Master files are in the main directory.
-Each folder contains an OASIS catalog file (e.g. catalog-v001.xml), providing a mapping from GSO URIs to file locations in the repository, which is required by OWL editors to resolve imports locally when GSO is unavailable online.
+Each folder should contain an OASIS catalog file (e.g. catalog-v001.xml), providing a mapping from GSO URIs to file locations in the repository, which is required by OWL editors to resolve imports locally when GSO is unavailable online.
+You might need to generate the catalog-v001.xml file locally using imports in your ontology editor; the catalog files are in the .gitignore file, so they will not be synchronized with the online version.

 GSO Common